jamiechicago312/ohcloudstuff/OpenHands-Quick-Start-Windows11.md

    - **If Ubuntu is missing** (very common!):
      1. Open PowerShell as Administrator
      2. Run: `wsl --install -d Ubuntu`
+         -  Can also download and install from the Microsoft Store
-     3. Wait 5-10 minutes for download/installation
+     4. Wait 5-10 minutes for download/installation
-     4. Restart computer again
+     5. Restart computer again
-     5. Search "Ubuntu" in Start menu - should appear now
+     6. Search "Ubuntu" in Start menu - should appear now
-     6. Open Ubuntu to complete setup (create username/password)
+     7. Open Ubuntu to complete setup (create username/password)
    - **Check version**: In Ubuntu terminal: `lsb_release -a`
    - **Update**: In Ubuntu terminal: `sudo apt update && sudo apt upgrade -y`